bertrandoubida/DevOpsChallenge/README.md

 -Once on the "EC2" page, look around the page for the key word "Instances" (usually located front and center on the page or in the left drop down menu), and click on it.
 To set up a new server, click on "Launch instances".

--Once on the "Launch an instance" page, check the region name in the upper right corner to make sure you are in the desired location, choose a "Name" for your new server, select your "machine image" (I chose Ubuntu), the "instance type" (I chose t2.micro), use or create a "security group" that allows you to "SSH" into the server and also allows public access( "HTTPS prefered").
+-Once on the "Launch an instance" page, check the region name in the upper right corner to make sure you are in the desired location, choose a "Name" for your new server, select your "machine image" (I chose Ubuntu), the "instance type" (I chose t2.micro), use or create a "security group" that allows you to "SSH" into the server from "My IP" and also allows public access eventually ( "HTTPS prefered", enable "Auto-assign public IP").

 -Once done with the configurations, click on "Launch instance" to set up your new server.